 Eligibility requirements

-- To be eligible for this award, graduate student instructors (teaching assistants) must be appointed in an instructional* role, and currently enrolled in a degree program at the University.
+• To be eligible for this award, graduate student instructors or teaching assistants must be appointed in an instructional* role, and currently enrolled in a degree program at the University.
 They do not, however, need to be teaching in the year in which they are nominated.

-*Instructional roles include: teaching assistants, preceptors, readers, graders, and teaching fellows.
+*Instructional roles include: instructor of record, teaching assistants, preceptors, readers, graders, and teaching fellows.
 Students appointed in a casual, administrative, or other non-instructional role are not eligible to be nominated for or receive a teaching award, even if they engage in teaching-related activities.